antancelin/antancelin/README.md

 ### Hi there 👋

-I'm Antoine, AI engineer student from ISEN x Simplon by Microsoft & alternating as a Data Scientist.

-I’m currently working on a global data science + development project. 🔭
+I'm Antoine, AI engineer. ⚛️

-Also learning full-stack engineering. 🖥
+I’m currently also learning full-stack engineering. 🖥

 <!--
 **antancelin/antancelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.